Film Spoilers and

 During the explosive finale as terrorist violence escalated through activities called "Project Mayhem," Tyler threatened to blow up a dozen buildings of various major credit card companies and couldn't be subdued by the "Narrator".

 By the film's ending (told in flashback), it was revealed that Tyler Durden was actually one side of the split personality-psyche of the "Narrator's" own imagination.
+This was a classic plot twist device - of an "unreliable narrator."

 The only way the "Narrator" could destroy, stop or kill "Durden" in his mind was by shooting himself in the jaw/face.
 He fired a gun through his head - to stop the mental projections of Tyler Durden.